HTB

 http://www.ias2007.org/pag/Abstracts.aspx?AID=4318

-2. Walmsley S, Bredeek U, Avihingsanon A et al. Evaluation of the impact of highly active antiretroviral therapy (HAART) on lipid profiles – data from the 24-week interim analysis of the Gemini Study: saquinavir/r (SQV/r) BID vs lopinavir/r (LPV/r) BID plus emtricitabine/tenofovir (FTC/TDF) QD in ARV-naïve HIV-1-infected patients.
+2. Walmsley S, Bredeek U, Avihingsanon A et al. Evaluation of the impact of highly active antiretroviral therapy (HAART) on lipid profiles – data from the 24-week interim analysis of the Gemini Study: saquinavir/r (SQV/r) BID vs lopinavir/r (LPV/r) BID plus emtricitabine/tenofovir (FTC/TDF) QD in ARV-naive HIV-1-infected patients.
 4th IAS Conference, Sydney, 2007.
 Abstract TUPEB069.

 http://www.ias2007.org/pag/Abstracts.aspx?AID=4617

-Links to external websites are current at time of posting but not maintained.
+Links to other websites are current at date of posting but not maintained.